 - Sharing and listening to inner thoughts with one another.

 - Spending enough time with each other (but not becoming overly attached).

 - Creating and respecting healthy and flexible boundaries.

-In this type of relationship, typically a mom tries to control the relationship according to her will.
-Although this commonly occurs to the mother’s protective nature, too much control can disrupt the relationship, especially if you have an adult daughter.
+In this type of relationship, typically a mom tries to control the relationship.
+Although this commonly occurs to the mother’s protective nature, too much control can disrupt the relationship, especially if you have a young adult daughter.

 A daughter might try to do everything to please her mom, while the mother doesn’t always respect the desires and freedom of her daughter.
 This can lead to disputes between the parent and her child.

-Due to repeated disagreements and unresolved conflicts, enmity can develop between a mother and her daughter.
+Due to repeated disagreements and unresolved conflicts, hostility can develop between a mother and her daughter.
 This is called a competitive relationship.